Haitian High School Basketball Star Arrested In West Texas

 There is always a joke about Haitians coming to America with a "Ti Laj" but this is the complete opposite of the story you're used to.

-This Haitian dude is ALREADY a Naturalized U.S. Citizen...
+This Haitian dude was ALREADY a Naturalized U.S. Citizen...
 He already graduated High school...

-And suddenly, he decides to go to Texas and pose as a homeless illegal immigrant teenager from Haiti.
+And suddenly, he decided to go to Texas and pose as a homeless illegal immigrant teenager from Haiti.

-In February 2009, according to a , Montimere enrolled at Nimitz Junior High School as Jerry Joseph with only a Haitian birth certificate to prove his identity.
+In February 2009, according to a news article, Montimere enrolled at Nimitz Junior High School as Jerry Joseph with only a Haitian birth certificate to prove his identity.

 Students can be denied entry to school if they don't have immunization records, but Montimere said he was homeless, and the school district waived the requirements while ECISD counselors helped him get his shots.

-So this year, Montimere AKA Jerry Joseph enrolled at Permian High School in Odessa Texas for the 2009-2010 academic year and became their 16-year-old high school basketball star and lead the Permian High School basketball team to the state playoffs.
+So in 2009, Montimere AKA Jerry Joseph enrolled at Permian High School in Odessa Texas for the 2009-2010 academic year and became their 16-year-old high school basketball star and lead the Permian High School basketball team to the state playoffs.

-Things are going well...
+Things were going well...
 How did he get caught?

 Of course Montimere got arrested and charged with a felony, he could spend up to six months in jail if convicted or worse...
 Let us hope Mr. star basketball player did not decide to mess around with the cheerleaders at Odessa high...